 For other matters regarding your child's academic progress or wellbeing, please contact the classroom teacher directly via Seesaw or email.
-It is best to make an appointment so that your conversation is given full attention and does not interrupt daily classroom learning.
-If your concerns continue, the Primary Principal is available to meet with parents whenever necessary.
+It is best to make an appointment so that your conversation is given full

 PARTNERING WITH PARENTS

 TEDA International School is a multi-cultural community, and we value the unique cultural heritage of each child.
 We believe that children progress best when we work together.
 We encourage you to take an active role in your child's learning at school and at home.